-- [ ] Understand the application use, storage configuration, and I/O patterns at the site.
-(Not all applications benefit from CXFS; see "Comparison of XFS" and CXFS" on page 3.) - [ ] Connect the SAN hardware.
-See the RAID documents. - [] Is there a private network?
-This is a requirement. - [] Is system reset configured for all potential metadata servers, as recommended by SGI?
+- 1. Understand the application use, storage configuration, and I/O patterns at the site.
+(Not all applications benefit from CXFS; see "Comparison of XFS[®] and CXFS" on page 3.) - 2.
+Connect the SAN hardware.
+See the RAID documents. - 3.
+Is there a private network?
+This is a requirement. - 4.
+Is system reset configured for all potential metadata servers, as recommended by SGI?
 Is system reset or I/O fencing configured for all client-only nodes?
 This is required to ensure data integrity for all nodes.
-See "Protect Data Integrity on All Nodes" on page 54. - [] Are there an odd number of server-capable administration nodes with CXFS services running?
+See "Protect Data Integrity on All Nodes" on page 56. - 5.
+Are there an odd number of server-capable administration nodes with CXFS services running?
 Is there a client-only tiebreaker node?
-See "Use an Odd Number of Server-Capable Administration Nodes" on page 52 and "Use a Client-Only Tiebreaker" on page 53. - [ ] Read this book, the release notes, and the CXFS 6 Client-Only Guide for SGI InfiniteStorage. - [ ] Verify that the network is usable. - [ ] Install the CXFS software.
-See the SGI InfiniteStorage Software Platform release notes, Chapter 7, "Server-Capable Administration Node Installation" on page 121, and the CXFS 6 Client-Only Guide for SGI InfiniteStorage.
+See "Use an Odd Number of Server-Capable Administration Nodes" on page 54 and "Use a Client-Only Tiebreaker" on page 55. - 6.
+Read this book, the release notes, and the CXFS 7 Client-Only Guide for SGI InfiniteStorage. - 7.
+Verify that the network is usable. - 8.
+Install the CXFS software.
+See the SGI InfiniteStorage Software Platform release notes, Chapter 7, "Server-Capable Administration Node Installation" on page 127, and the CXFS 7 Client-Only Guide for SGI InfiniteStorage.

-- [] Modify the configuration files and perform other tasks as needed.
-See Chapter 8, "Postinstallation Steps" on page 127. - [ ] Completely configure and run a small cluster (such as 3 nodes).
-See Chapter 9, "Initial Setup of the Cluster" on page 137. - [] Look for errors in the daemon log files in the /var/log/cxfs directory. - [ ] If all is well, add the rest of the nodes.
-If there are problems, see Chapter 15, "Troubleshooting" on page 379. - [] Set up the filesystems.
-See Chapter 9, "Initial Setup of the Cluster" on page 137.
+- 9. Completely configure and run a small cluster (such as 3 nodes).
+See Chapter 9, "Initial Setup of the Cluster" on page 145. - 10.
+Look for errors in the daemon log files in the /var/log/cxfs directory. - 11.
+If all is well, add the rest of the nodes.
+If there are problems, see Chapter 15, "Troubleshooting" on page 383. - 12.
+Set up the filesystems.
+See Chapter 9, "Initial Setup of the Cluster" on page 145.